jrc03c/download-tables/readme.md

 download-tables *.html
 ```

-In the browser, CSV files will be downloaded the same way all other files are.
-When using the Node or command line versions, CSV files will be saved in the current working directory and numbered, like "table01.csv", "table02.csv", etc.
+In the browser, CSV files will be downloaded the same way all other files are and numbered like "table-0.csv", "table-1.csv", etc. When using the Node or command line versions, CSV files will be saved in the current working directory.
+They will be numbered and will use the name of the relevant HTML file(s) as prefix(es).
+For example, `download-tables foo.html` will produce the files "foo-table-0.csv", "foo-table-1.csv", etc.